d-exclaimation/pioneer/Documentation/fundamentals/relationship.md

 The graph will executed that `Resolver.parts` function which will make a request to the database to get all items.

-Let's assume the database is an SQL database and the following SQL statements created when resolving the query are:
+Let's assume the database is a SQL database and the following SQL statements created when resolving the query are:

 ```SQL #
 SELECT * FROM parts